The Aftermath of a Mass Slaughter at the Zoo

 Last month, I met with Bryan Amaral, who runs animal care for the entire zoo, to discuss the institution’s response to “the flamingo incident,” as he called it.
 Over coffee in a large conference room not far from the cheetah enclosure, he told me that he has had to deal with a range of animal intruders over the course of his career, including a Florida alligator that snuck into Disney’s Animal Kingdom and bit an elephant.
 In the case of the fox, “we didn’t have the attack on film,” he said.
 “All we could do was CSI the situation to the best of our ability.”

 Foxes have hunted captive flamingos in bulk before.
-In 1996, one snuck past the red-coated guards at Buckingham Palace and killed six flamingoes that Queen Elizabeth II kept as garden pets.
+In 1996, one snuck past the red-coated guards at Buckingham Palace and killed six flamingos that Queen Elizabeth II kept as garden pets.
 In 2014, another fox broke into Germany’s Frankfurt Zoo and killed 15 flamingos.
 Some of the birds were granted a dignified death: A single bite snapped the pink velvet rope of their neck.
 Others were fully decapitated.

 When caught committing these acts of ultraviolence, foxes can be first-rate escape artists.
 In ranching country, they’ll run through herds of sheep to break up their scent trails.
 In snow, they’ll wave their floofy tails back and forth, possibly to broom away their tracks.
 No one at the zoo tried to pursue the fox after he dashed away from Hallager, but the staff worried that he’d strike again.
 Like many killers, he might not be able to resist returning to the scene of his crime, especially if he had hungry kits awaiting flamingo meat back home.
 What if next time he killed a whooping crane, or one of the zoo’s other endangered birds?